rumpeltux/esp-stlink/README.md

         0x10000 firmware/0x10000.bin

 ## Connecting the ESP to STM8
+(pinout on image has changed please see below)
 <img src="imgs/connection-nodemcu.jpg" alt="NodeMCU connection" width="365" height="270" />

 * The STM8 device of course needs G and 3.3V connections.
   <img src="imgs/connection-stm8.jpg" alt="STM8 connection" width="161" height="192" hspace="20" align="right" />
-* The RST line is connected to ESP8266 GPIO5 (D1 on NodeMCU).
+* The RST line is connected to ESP8266 GPIO2 (D4 on NodeMCU).
-* SWIM is connected to ESP8266 GPIO4 (e.g. D2 on NodeMCU) **via a 1kΩ pull-up
+* SWIM is connected to ESP8266 GPIO0 (D3 on NodeMCU) **via a 1kΩ pull-up
   resistor** (this is important since the builtin pullup resistor is not capable of pulling up the line fast enough!).

   > NOTE: You can likely just integrate the resistor into your wires (see the
   > attached picture) or even solder it to your ESP-board permanently.
+  > ESP-01 also supported

 ## ESP connection to the host computer